-- (2) Engagement Letter.
+(2) Engagement Letter.
 Engagement letters are often written broadly (to reflect that the attorney wishes to represent the client broadly).
 That can be disadvantageous if a dispute arises later about matters that the attorney should have advised the client about.
-If the engagement is a will update without tax planning, say so in the engagement letter. - (3) Was Transfer of Lake House to Mother Even Possible to Achieve a Basis Step-Up?
+If the engagement is a will update without tax planning, say so in the engagement letter.

+(3) Planning Alternatives to Have Achieved a Basis Step-Up in Stevenson v.
+Stanyer.
+The complaint in Stevenson v.
+Stanyer alleged that the attorney should have advised that the trust be terminated and that the lake house be distributed to the mother.
+That approach would not seem to have worked.
 Even if the parties had considered terminating the trust, the lake house was the primary asset of the trust.
 The actuarial value of the 92-year old mother's interest in the trust must have been very small, and no reasonable settlement of rights in the trust would have resulted in distributing the lake house to the mother.
-If the lake house had been distributed to the respective beneficiaries in undivided interests, according to their actuarial values, and if the children had given their undivided fractional interests in the lake house to their mother, a basis step-up would not have been available at her death 6 months later because of \$1014(e).
+If the lake house had been distributed to the respective beneficiaries in undivided interests, according to their actuarial values, and if the children had given their undivided fractional interests in the lake house to their mother, a basis step-up would not have been available at her death 6 months later because of §1014(e).